 The 20th Anniversary of the Latino Caucus (2018)

-Celebrate a special milestone with us as we commemorate the 20th Anniversary of the Latino Caucus of the American Political Science Association!
+Thank you to all of those who helped us celebrate a special milestone with us as we commemorated the 20th Anniversary of the Latino Caucus of the American Political Science Association!

-The Caucus is offering a day-long, pre-conference meeting prior to the 2018 Annual Meeting, on Wednesday August 29th in Boston, MA:
+The Caucus offered a day-long, pre-conference meeting prior to the 2018 Annual Meeting, on Wednesday August 29th in Boston, MA:

 "Looking Back and Moving Forward: Celebrating the 20th Anniversary of the Founding of the APSA El Sector Latino de Ciencia Politica (Latino Caucus of Political Science)".
-The pre-conference program will feature several workshops on research, scholar-activism, public intellectualism, and more; a mentoring lunch, and plenaries featuring Mario Barrera (invited), Carol Hardy-Fanta, Rodney Hero, Carlos Muñoz, and Christine Sierra as speakers.
-Please see the APSA Online Program for a draft agenda.
+The pre-conference program featured several workshops on research, scholar-activism, public intellectualism, and more; a mentoring lunch, and plenaries featuring Mario Barrera (invited), Carol Hardy-Fanta, Rodney Hero, Carlos Muñoz, and Christine Sierra as speakers.

-At the 2017 annual meeting in San Francisco, the Caucus elected our officers for the 2017-2018 academic year.
+At the 2018 Annual Meeting in Boston, the Caucus elected our officers for the 2018-2019 academic year.
 Meet our new slate of officers!

 The Latino Caucus in Political Science, also known as El Sector Latino de Ciencia Politica, was established to both promote and protect the professional development and well-being of Latina/os in political science and those interested in the study of Latina/o Politics.
 Founded on September 4, 1998 at the annual meeting of the American Political Science Association (APSA), the Latino Caucus is an officially recognized Related Group of the APSA.
 The five elected officers are responsible for informing and involving the general membership regarding all matters related to the mission of the Caucus.
 To learn more about the Caucus, click here.